sandboxie-plus/sandboxie-docs/docs/Content/TemplateArchitecture.md

 Global selection contributes settings to the global effective configuration.
 It does not make a separate permanent copy of the template definition in every sandbox section.

-`TemplateReject=Name` records compatibility-template selection state so a detected template is treated as rejected/configured instead of remaining a pending recommendation.
+`TemplateReject=Name` belongs in `[GlobalSettings]`.
+It records compatibility-template selection state so a detected template is treated as rejected/configured instead of remaining a pending recommendation.
+A value in an individual sandbox section is not consulted for this purpose.
 It does not subtract settings from an explicitly selected `Template=Name`; normal template merging still applies to that selection.

 ## How templates are merged